 Saturday Science at Discovery is a monthly series that features interactive exploration stations centered on select topics.
 Families and learners of all ages are invited to explore hands-on science during this free drop-in event, generally held from 10 a.m. until noon.

 Previous events included activities on everything from the science of special effects to dairy science in Wisconsin.
-The upcoming Saturday Science on June 3 will feature exploration of the five senses with stations to smell, see, feel, taste, and touch.
+The upcoming Saturday Science on August 5 will feature the science of the upcoming solar eclipse, and visitors will explore how life is connected to the sun.

 Jo Withers, Morgridge corporate partnerships manager, says kids have the opportunity to see themselves behind the table, learning “fun” science, conducting experiments and developing problem-solving skills in order to gain higher-education exposure and spark interest in the STEM fields.